saulceja08/sql-notes/README.md

 ## About

-This project is a comprehensive cheat sheet for SQL, aimed at providing quick references and examples to help you work more efficiently with SQL.
+These notes function as a comprehensive cheat sheet for SQL, aimed at providing quick references and examples to help you work more efficiently with SQL.
 Whether you're a beginner looking to learn the basics or an experienced user needing a refresher, you'll find useful content here.

 ## Features